Preprocessing

 Note that

-you should only define node sets, but not sidesets (surface sets).
-The node sets are converted into surface sets if the surface definition is given in the boundary condition control file (<problem>.bc) anyway.
+• you should only define node sets, but not sidesets (surface sets).
+Side sets are not yet supported in 4C.

 Other Software

 Geometry as well as element and node sets can be created in any finite element preprocessor.
-However, the preprocessor should be capable of exporting a file format, which can be converted by the python toolset meshio (see <https://pypi.org/project/meshio/>) into an exodus file, with which the input can be converted into a 4C .dat file.
+However, the preprocessor should be capable of exporting a file format, which can be converted by the python toolset meshio (see <https://pypi.org/project/meshio/>) into an EXODUS file.

 So the steps are